Run a 90-Day Career Reset - A Playbook You Can Actually Finish

 - Target problems: Identify three problems you enjoy solving that employers pay for.

 End this phase with a one-page plan: target role family, one skill to upgrade, two proof ideas, and a weekly time budget.
-If you need a structured starting point, try the Career Fit Questions (they're designed to surface strengths you under-value).
+If you need a structured starting point, try the Take free career snapshot quiz (they're designed to surface strengths you under-value).
 Or explore our How to Find the Right Career for deeper insights.

 Find your next step now Career Quiz